 To our families, please know that we are all grateful that you have entrusted the education of your children to Confluence Academies.
 We will work every day in the year ahead to earn that trust.

-Science Ambassadors Confluence students to join Science Center’s YES Program as Youth Ambassadors
+Confluence Students to Join Science Center’s YES Program

-The Muny chose Confluence Academies to host its 2019 Muny Kids auditions.
+Confluence Academies to host 2019 Muny Kids auditions

 “The auditions generated a lot of excitement in our school community,” said Dr. Candice Carter Oliver, CEO of Confluence Academies.
 “Our goal at GCAA is to serve students with a meaningful, well-rounded education that includes a strong emphasis in visual and performing arts and a commitment to academic excellence.
 Certainly many of our students aspire to The Muny stage themselves, so I’m not surprised by the buzz on the GCAA campus!”